vaibhav708378/E-Commerce-Data-analysis/README.md

 E-commerce-Data-Analysis/
 │
 ├── E-comerce.ipynb        # Jupyter Notebook containing the analysis
-├── Sample Data set/               # Dataset used for analysis (if included) ├── images/                # Charts and visualizations └── README.md              # Project documentation
+├── Sample - Superstore.csv/               # Dataset used for analysis (if included)
+├── images/                # Charts and visualizations
+└── README.md              # Project documentation
 ```